Rhine-Waal University of Applied Sciences

 Read MoreLess

-The Welcome Centre assists students in their search for suitable housing options surrounding the campuses because the university does not maintain residence halls.
-A collection of guidance and resources aims to help with the search process.
+Accommodation Assistance: The Welcome Centre helps students to find adequate housing around the campus, as the university doesn’t have its own dormitories.
+A curation of guidance and resources to help in the search process.

 Read MoreLess

-Students are provided with continuous academic and social support so they feel at home.
-There are professors, fellow students and dedicated centers such as the Student Service Centre and the Centre for Internationalization and Languages that give students support on the academic and personal challenges they may face during a semesters study abroad.
+Supportive Environment: Students are given constant academic and social support in an environment where they feel at home.
+There are professors, peers and specific offices like the Student Service Centre and Centre for Internationalization and Languages that assist students with academic and personal issues that come up during a semester’s study abroad.

 Read MoreLess